Chapter 03: Hunting Fundamentals

 "What others?"
 Rowan asked.

 The others kept their distance as they opened their sketchbooks.
-Rowan awaited Jhun’s thoughts with a smile, but none came forth.
+Rowan awaited Jhun's thoughts with a smile, but none rose forth.

 Luna approached the den, closer still than Jhun, and by instinct the Kyeri followed gingerly behind.
 As the two breached the opening of the den, Jhun realized his fears had been misplaced.
 He took in the salty breeze and shivered.